yuvalavr24/cardgame/README.md

 - PyCharm will execute the unit tests and display the results in the "Run" tool window.

 By running the tests through PyCharm, you can take advantage of its features such as test result visualization, debugging, and coverage analysis.

-## Contributions
-Contributions are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ### License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for details.